PierUgit/fmmap/doc/index.md

    !!
 Destroys a generic mapping !********************************************************************************************
    type(fmmap_t), intent(inout)           :: x
-      !!
-C pointer to the mapped file; is nullified on output logical,     intent(in)   , optional :: writeback
+      !! descriptor of the mapped file logical,     intent(in)   , optional :: writeback
       !! if .true., the changes in memory in the copyonwrite mode are written back to the file integer,               intent(out),  optional :: stat